jo/git-relax/couchdb-worker/README.md

 (Note: I abbreviated the doc in this example)

 The global-changes-feed script handles all that above and also manages state, that is it keeps track of the update sequence, to only query for new information.

-## TODO

-* Whats missing in the atm is the hook installation routine in `provision-repos` worker.